Xenon-2/Futaba-Multiprotocol/README.md

 **Adavantages:** <br />
 1: Use your own trusted transmitter.<br />
 2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )<br />
-3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially released on the manufacturer website.<br />
+**3: Avoid "Loss of conformity" (EU law 2019/947) of your trasmitter installing firmwares versions of OpenTx or EdgeTx, not certified by the constructor.**<br />
 4: Save money, no need to buy other trasmitters.

 **USAGE**<br />